-The Royal Australian College of General Practitioners and the Department of General Practice at the University of Adelaide operate the Australian Sentinel Practice Research Network (ASPREN).
+The Royal Australian College of General Practitioners and the Department of General Practice at the University of Adelaide operate the Australian Sentinel Practices Research Network (ASPREN).
 ASPREN is a national network of general practitioners who report presentations of defined medical conditions each week.
-The aim of ASPREN is to provide an indicator of the burden of disease in the primary health care setting and to detect trends in consultation rates.
+The main aims of ASPREN are to provide an indicator of the burden of disease in the primary health care setting and to act as an early warning indicator in the event of an influenza pandemic.

 The list of conditions is reviewed annually by the ASPREN management committee and an annual report is published.
-In 2009, 4 conditions are being monitored; all of which are related to communicable diseases.
+In 2012, 4 conditions are being monitored; all of which are related to communicable diseases.
 These include influenza like illness, gastroenteritis, chickenpox and shingles.